For the purposes of these Terms of Business:

 1.4-“services” refers to the services provided by Reclaim My PPI Tax in accordance with these terms and conditions; services or matters we specify in these Terms that we will undertake (including, without limitation, the submission of a Tax Agent Authority, Tax Return, or Claim Form to HMRC, and tax agent services including but not limited to the annual tax review)

 1.5-“Terms” refers to the terms and conditions.
-Once the terms are signed it will bound you into these for Reclaim My PPI Tax to act as your representative in all dealings in respect of all your claim(s) against HMRC.
-These include Expense claims if you qualify as well as Marriage Allowance Claim.
+Once the terms are signed it will bound you into these for Reclaim My PPI Tax to act as your representative in all dealings in respect of all your claim(s) against HMRC for your student loan.

 2.1 We shall carry out your instructions in accordance with our obligations under the requisite regulations.
 We shall act in your best interests in pursuing any claim for A Tax Refund and obtaining the best result reasonably obtainable.